Michaelangel007/apple2_hgr_font_tutorial/README.md

 While the `7` is not bad, we could do a very minor touchup.

-# What's next?
+# What's Next?

-What's left?
+What's left to do?
 Quite a few things actually:

- * Copy the 80-Column text screen to DHGR (Double High Resolution)
+ * Copy the 80-Column text screen to the DHGR (Double High Resolution Graphics) screen,
- * Hook into the COUT so all text appears onto the HGR or DHGR screen
+ * Hook into the COUT so all text appears onto the HGR or DHGR screen automatically,
- * Other 7x8 fonts
+ * non-grid aligned (proportional) 7x8 fonts (potentially 8 font tables),
- * Other non-7x8 fonts
+ * non 7x8 fonts, such as 4x6.

 # Conclusion